 During the filming of The Crow, the crews of other films shooting nearby had a joke that the production was cursed due to the high number of accidents, punishing production schedule (permitted because it was filmed in Wilmington, in "right-to-work" NC), cocaine use among the crew, and too-low budget.
 This became Harsher in Hindsighttwice; firstly when a fire destroyed part of the other films' sets (and most of The Crow's), and secondly, with the tragic, accidental, and easily-preventable fatal shooting of Brandon Lee.

 It's even worse when you realize that the date coincides with the infamous 1973 coup d'état in Chile, which lead to a dictatorship with the hobby of Un-Person dissidents and was long speculated to have been orchestrated by the USA.
-Many a Latin American reaction to the 2001 attacks was, more or less, "they got what they deserve".
+Many a Latin American reaction to the attacks used in the aforementioned tragedies of 2001 was, more or less, "they got what they deserve".

 "Hitler indicates only one way out of the over-population of Europe, primarily of Germany, and that is the East. (...)
 The Nazis are against assimilation but not against annexation.
 They prefer the extermination of the conquered 'inferior' peoples to their Germanization.
 For the time being, fortunately, this is only a matter of hypothetical conquests."
 Leon Trotsky on Adolf Hitler